makrai/notes/jackendoff90-sem-struct.md

 * S&C: BE -> GO
 * _reach_
 * For the present, we will regard the function INCH as a primitive;
-  in Jackendoff (in preparation) it will be composed into a bundle of more general features
+  will be composed into a bundle of more general features
 * redundancy: GO(X, TO(Y)) ~ INCH(BE(X, Y))
   * The ... possibility, that GO can be reduced to INCH (BE)
   * appeared in its essence many times in the literature